voxel51/fiftyone/docs/source/user_guide/brain.rst

         **Output**: A scalar-valued fields per ground truth |Detection| that ranks the chance of a mistaken annotation and a localization mistake.
-        Additionally, every |Sample| contains a field averaging the mistakenness of the |Detections| in the |Sample|.
+        Additionally, every |Sample| contains a field storing the maximum mistakenness of the |Detections| in the |Sample|.
 The default name of this field is `mistakenness` but you can customize its name by using the `mistakenness_field` named argument.
+Ground truth
-Ground truth and predicted objects that were not matched are labeled as `possible_mistakes` and they are also counted in a `possible_mistakes` field at the |Sample| level.
+        objects that were not matched are labeled as `possible_spurious` and high confidence predictions that were not matched are labeled as `possible_missing`.
+These fields are then counted and populated at the
+        |Sample| level.

         **What to expect**: Finding mistakes in human annotations is non-trivial (if it could be done perfectly then the approach would sufficiently replace your